 Who can participate in Princeton’s English Language Program?

 The English Language Program (ELP) offers classes and programs for international graduate students and postdocs at Princeton.
 International graduate students who do not pass the placement test are required to enroll in ELP classes.
-Students who pass the placement test and postdocs are invited to participate in ELP discussion groups and workshops.
+Students who pass the placement test, and interested postdocs, are invited to participate in ELP Continuing Support Opportunities including: Campus Conversations, English Communication Coaching and Workshops..

 Who is required to take the placement test?